MJAustinDev/MarsVolcanoDash/README.md

 You must navigate the volatile terrain in an attempt to save your life...

-The final text covered menu buttons are not implemented as I see no point wasting time drawing text with opengl polygons when I'm going to overhaul the graphics system anyhow.
-Hence all menu options are currently coloured boxes with a border that will turn yellow to indicate that it is the current "choose-able" option.

 ### Menus

 Use W & S to scroll up and down, and Enter to select an option

-#### Main menu

-Purple ⇒ Easy mode

-Green ⇒ Normal mode

-Blue ⇒ Armageddon mode

-Red ⇒ Two Player mode

-White ⇒ Exit

-#### Pause menu

-Green ⇒ Resume game

-Red ⇒ Return to main menu

-#### Death Screen

-Red ⇒ Return to main menu

 ### In game controls